“How do you justify forcing small businesses to close while letting big-box stores stay open?”

 “Why are you putting teachers and students at risk by not mandating smaller class sizes?”

-The pandemic has thrust politicians into the spotlight like never before.
-As this surreal narrative rages on, every day elected officials from local Mayors and city councilors, to Presidents and Prime Ministers, take to the airwaves and social media.
-Their goal; to sell the public on their restriction and recovery strategies while securing buy-in and compliance.
+The pandemic thrust politicians into the spotlight like never before.
+As the surreal narrative raged on, every day elected officials from local Mayors and city councilors, to Presidents and Prime Ministers, took to the airwaves and social media.
+Their goal; to sell the public on their restriction and recovery strategies while promoting compliance with them.

-In Toronto, where I live, the pandemic has included nearly daily press conferences held by the Premier of our province, Doug Ford.
-Like any politician, Ford is constantly bombarded with questions, objections, and criticism.
-And yet, despite the onslaught, like others in his shoes, his response to the crisis has actually boosted his popularity.
+In Toronto, where I live, the pandemic included nearly daily press conferences held by the Premier of our province, Doug Ford.
+Like any politician, Ford was constantly bombarded with questions, objections, and criticism.
+And yet, despite the onslaught, like others in his shoes, his response to the crisis actually boosted his popularity.

-Indeed, during these media events, Ford consistently demonstrates critical and nuanced sales lessons in the way he responds to pointed questions.
-Here are three of the most powerful tactics that you can incorporate into your sales motional immediately:
+Indeed, during these media events, Ford consistently demonstrated critical and nuanced sales lessons in the way he responds to pointed questions.
+Here are three of the most powerful tactics from those objection-laden confrontations that you can incorporate into your sales motion:

 1. Acknowledge and Empathize

 Objections present opportunity for confrontation.
 This is certainly true when Salespeople hear things from their buyers like, “it’s too expensive” or “that will never work here!”
 But it’s doubly true when politicians field questions that are designed to intentionally provoke them.
 Ford and other master objection-handlers avoid these confrontations by using a tool known as a softening statement.
 As I discuss in Chapter 7 of my book, this non-confrontational way of introducing a response to an objection begins with acknowledging and empathizing with the objection.